 Place it somewhere with indirect light and wait.
 It can take a couple of weeks for your plant to root and until you will see new growth happening.

-Prune or Climb
+Prune your Monstera or let it Climb

 How to Prune a Monstera adansonii